Bar Chart Widget

 Figure 162.
 Bar Chart

-The default behavior of Bar Chart is to map fields based on the query result.
-You can overwrite this behavior by manually mapping from fields in the query result to visual properties, using the Data Mapping property.
+The Bar Chart widget maps fields based on the query result as the default behavior.
+This behavior can be overwritten by manually mapping from fields in the query result to visual properties, using the Data Mapping property.
 For example, the default mapping assigns the first field from a groupBy() query to the category axis.
 When multiple fields define the category axis, the chart creates a category for each unique value combination.

-The Series definition property configures the chart to create multiple series from a single data table:
+The Series definition property configures the chart to create multiple series from a single data table, with the following options:

 • With the default Auto mode, the chart interprets query results to select either Fields mode or Field values mode.